Azamgarh: Road

+Expressway' was built in 2021 to directly connect Azamgarh with Lucknow and other important cities.

 Train

 Azamgarh station is one of the most important of eastern Uttar Pradesh.
 Azamgarh is directly connected to Delhi by Kaifiyat Express, to Mumbai by Mumbai LTT – Azamgarh Weekly Express, Godaan express, to Ahmedabad, the state capital Lucknow, Jaipur, Ajmer, and Amritsar, to Kolkata by KOAA AMH Express (13137).